dsblv/vk-api-open-methods/readme.md

 ## Usage

-The module is basically an instance of JavaScript Array, so...
+The module is basically an instance of JavaScript `Array`, so...

 ```js
 var openMethods = require('vk-api-open-methods');